Lectoraat-DB-S/VDL_helicoil_insertion/README.md

 ## **References**

 All code in this repository has been self-written based on the API descriptions of the respective libraries.
-Comments within the code were generated with the assistance of ChatGPT or Gemini Pro.
+Comments within the code and some of the functions were generated with the assistance of ChatGPT or Gemini Pro.

 * No external code or adapted functions were used.